-As you would expect, there are several rainbow crafts here – rainbows and St. Patrick’s Day always go hand and hand together – pot of gold at the end of the rainbow, and all that good stuff.
+As you would expect, there are several rainbow crafts here – rainbows and St. Patrick’s Day always go hand in hand together – pot of gold at the end of the rainbow, and all that good stuff.

 And speaking of “pot of gold”, one of our crafts is a “lucky green wreath” adorned with some gold coins.
 Chocolate coins wrapped in gold foil are perfect for St. Patrick’s Day crafting if you have a pot of gold craft to make.

-This project is a great St. Patrick’s Day craft for toddlers and preschoolers because the process is easy for little hands to do, and a lot of fun.
-Little kids find it quite magical and they’re always so excited to see their results.
+This project is fun for toddlers and preschoolers because the process is easy for little hands to do.
+Young children find ink blot painting fascinating and they’re always so excited to see their results.
 Older kids will love this art activity too.

 You can even turn this craft into a lesson about why we associate shamrocks with St. Patrick’s Day.